ManosChr/Trillo/README.md

 ## Description

-> A responsive landing page developed during the “Advanced CSS and modern Sass: Flexbox, Grid, Animations and More!” course on Udemy.com, which which utilizes technologies like SASS and CSS Grid.
+> A responsive landing page developed during the “Advanced CSS and modern Sass: Flexbox, Grid, Animations and More!” course on Udemy.com, which which utilizes technologies like SASS and Flexbox.

 ## Instructions for running locally